rohithreddy0087/rohithreddy0087.github.io/_pages/about.md

         data.
     </p>
     <p class="section-content">
-        My passion for software development and data analysis has driven me to intern at ITS Planners and Panasonic Research, where I contributed to various projects like traffic flow optimization, vehicle detection using image processing and deep learning, and blockchain security.
+        My passion for software development and data analysis has driven me to work at ITS Planners and Panasonic Research, where I contributed to various projects like traffic flow optimization, vehicle detection using image processing and deep learning, and blockchain security.
 Additionally, I have obtained extra online certifications in deep learning to continually refine my expertise in the field.